igmk/w-radar/README.md

 conventions for the file names and variables in the files.
 Also the number of files and variables included in the files vary.

-The outputfile type is given in the config file with parameter *config.outfiletype*.
+The outputfile type is given in the config file with parameter *config.outputtype*.
 Currently available options:
 ucoldefault, ucoldefaultcompact, ucoldefaultall, geoms, eurec4a.